-This edition was published by William Morrow on May 1, 2012 in paperback and has 272 pages.
+It is part of the Faith Fairchild #20 series and is a This amateur sleuth, mystery is a paperback edition that was published by William Morrow on May 1, 2012 and has 272 pages.

 Other books in this series include Small Plates

 Other books by this author which I have reviewed include The Body in the Bouillon, The Body in the Vestibule, The Body in the Cast, The Body in the Basement, The Body in the Bookcase, The Body in the Big Apple, The Body in the Moonlight, The Body in the Bonfire, The Body in the Lighthouse, The Body in the Attic, The Body in the Snowdrift, The Body in the Ivy, The Body in the Sleigh, The Body in the Bog, The Body in the Gazebo, The Body in the Piazza, The Body in the Birches

 Twentieth in the Faith Fairchild cooking mystery series about Faith and Tom Fairchild based outside Boston, Massachusetts.

 The events here take place about a month after The Body in the Big Apple which Page ranks as tenth in the series, but I would put it at the start as it’s pre-Tom and I never got the impression that it was a flashback as this story is.

 How very appropriate that the twentieth installment is also a celebration of Faith and Tom’s twentieth wedding anniversary!
 Yeah, as I wrote it, I suspected some of you might think I was being sarcastic.
 In truth, I thought it was a sweet idea and very appropriate for this cast of characters — and we finally get the details on how Tom and Faith met and i

 I particularly enjoyed Page’s using the flight over as a time for Faith to reminisce over the events between her and Tom’s engagement and their wedding day.